gkso/gkso.github.io/_pages/about.md

 News
 ======
+* Sep/2020: Our paper on machine learning based NIDS got accepted to CoNEXT 2020.
+* Jul/2020: Our paper on DNS cache poisoning using side-channels got accepted to CCS 2020.
 * Feb/2020: Presented our SymTCP paper at NDSS 2020.
 * Jan/2020: We released the source code of SymTCP on Github.
 * Dec/2019: Our paper on measuring Internet performance in China got accepted to SIGMETRICS 2020.